The Million Cat Challenge

 Not every initiative is right for every shelter, but there’s something there for shelters of every size, with every budget, and in every type of community.
 What’s more, shelters taking part in the Challenge have faced the same obstacles as other shelters have, and the Challenge makes their valuable, real-world experience available to every Challenger.

-More than 400 shelters are part of the Challenge, from Alaska to Florida, from Prince Edward Island to Hawaii.
+The sheltersthat are part of the Challenge, from Alaska to Florida, from Prince Edward Island to Hawaii.

 We want your shelter to be part of this historic movement, and utilize all the knowledge, experience, data, and support the Million Cat Challenge has to offer.